 Teaching is the profession of possibility.
 As an educator, you’ll make a real impact on people’s lives — and the future.

-Teachers are on the front lines, addressing the injustices of our education system head-on.
+Teachers are on the front lines, addressing the challenges of our education system head-on.
 They’re people like you, who want to lead, inspire and invest in a better future for all.

 As a teacher, you’ll awaken curiosities, solve problems and build powerful relationships with students and colleagues.
-In short, you’ll change lives and create social change.
+In short, you’ll change lives and communities.

 Teaching isn’t always easy, but the problems are solvable — and the rewards are unparalleled.